There has been a steady decline in church attendance spanning the last two decades.

 The first step here is to ask for your congregation's email addresses.
 This might feel daunting and even intrusive at first, so try not to get frustrated.
 Asking for email addresses is the only way to build your email list.

 Post it as an option on your church's website: "Sign up for weekly updates and devotionals!"
+You may also place a sign up sheet on your bulletin board to collect contact info.

 9. Start A Newsletter

-And don't forget to make print-versions of your newsletter as well to hand out after Bible study or Sunday service.
+And don't forget to make print-versions of your newsletter to hand out after Bible study or Sunday service.
 You don't want any of your members (or potential members) to feel alienated because they don't use email.

 Encourage your current congregants to forward the newsletter to one friend every week.
 This will help to grow your church.